salexpro/foundation-boilerplate/README.md

 ```

 ## Run
 Just press "Build project" button in Codekit app.
-Also this plate has bash script that create docs folder, copy to it builded app and add fastnav.js for simple navigation between pages.
+Also, this plate has the bash script that creates docs folder, copies to it builded app and adds fastnav.js for simple navigation between pages.